 Let’s accept one thing.
 Projects can be very daunting and if they stretch up to a year or even more than four months, your team can get demotivated, tired and can lose track.

 On the other hand, when the team reaches a milestone and gets acknowledged for the same, it makes the team happy and keeps them engaged.
 And what’s more?
 A report by Gallup shows that highly engaged teams show 21% greater profitability.

 Having some events to celebrate milestones can also foster a positive relationship and trust amongst team members.
 If not, you could always send an encouraging note to the team and keep such an event for the last milestone to mark the end of a successful project.
 This will keep the team going for future projects and help you retain your talented teammates as well.

 5. REFLECT ON YOUR PROJECT:

-While evaluating how the project was conducted, the milestones will give you an idea whether things were completed on time or not.
-If not, you can dig deep and find the issues that were the reason behind the delays.
+While evaluating how the project was conducted, the milestones will give you an idea of whether things were completed on time or not.
+If not, you can dig deep and find the issues that caused delays.